algebananazzzzz/PolymerFront/README.md

 [Example Configuration File](.polymer/.config/example.{stage}.env.yml)

-Configuration within PolymerFront consists of two key aspects:
+Configuration within PolymerFront consists of three key aspects:

 1. Resource Configuration: This involves the setup and customization of the resources that PolymerFront deploys, including CloudFront and S3.

 2. Application Configuration: Variables used in your application.
 Consists of parameters such as Cognito user and identity pool IDs, Apollo Client configuration, and S3 data bucket name

+3. Content Configuration: Customize the title, description, and links within the authentication pages like signup, login, and forgot password.
+Modify this configuration in the .polymer/content/auth.content.yml file.

 Configuration is stored in YAML files, specific to CI/CD staging environments.
 General configuration files are located in .polymer/.config and should follow the format {stage}.env.yml (e.g., dev.env.yml for development).